-Command Usage CLEAR Closes files, releases file buffers, clears common variables, sets numeric variables and arrays to 0, sets string variables to null.
+Command Usage BREAK Stops execution of program at line number (JAGXTREME only) CLEAR Closes files, releases file buffers, clears common variables, sets numeric variables and arrays to 0, sets string variables to null.
+Can also be used to clear BREAK or WATCH.
 DELETE Deletes a specific program line or a range of lines.
 DIR Prints the RAMDISK directory on the LPRINT device.
 END Ends a program and closes all files.
 ERASE Frees the memory used by an array.
-KILL Deletes the specified file from the JAGUAR terminal RAMDISK.
+KILL Deletes the specified file from the terminal RAMDISK.
 LIST Lists all or part of a program to the LPRINT device.
 LOAD Loads a file (filename.bas) from the RAMDISK into memory.
-NEW Clears the current program and all variables from memory.
+NEXTLINE Displays next line number to execute or sets a "new" next line (JAGXTREME only) NEW Clears the current program and all variables from memory.
 REM Enables you to add any comments or reference remarks to the code listing.
-RUN Executes the current file in memory.
+RUN Executes the current file in memory or resumes execution after a BREAK.
 RZ Initiates a Zmodem file receive over serial port 1 into the RAMDISK file system.
 SAVE Saves the current BASIC program in memory to the RAMDISK with the specified file name.
-STOP Terminates program execution; returns to command level.
+SHOW Displays last line executed, the variable name and current value (JAGXTREME only) STEP Executes next line number after BREAK (JAGXTREME only) STOP Terminates program execution; returns to command level or executes temporary break.
 SZ Initiates a Zmodem file transfer over serial port 1 from the RAMDISK.
 TRON TROFF Enables and disables tracing of program statements.
 VARS Prints a list of all variables to the LPRINT device.
+WATCH Monitors variable during execution (JAGXTREME only)